chaos-polymtl/lethe/doc/source/parameters/cfd/initial_conditions.rst

 * The ``subsection VOF`` defines the areas where both fluids lay at the initial state (see section :doc:`multiphysics`).
 In this example, the ``Function expression`` is used with a boolean condition to establish the region where the fluid indicator is :math:`0` or :math:`1`: ``if (condition, value if true, value if false)``. ``if (x<0.5 & y<1, 1, 0)`` means that ``fluid 1`` initially fills the surface where ``x<0.5`` and ``y<1``, the rest being filled with ``fluid 0``.

-* The ``subsection cahn hilliard`` defines the areas where both fluids lay at the initial state (see section :doc:`multiphysics`).
-It works similarly to the ``subsection VOF`` for the first component, which corresponds to the phase order parameter.
-The user also has the choice to specify initial conditions for the chemical potential, although it is often more suitable to leave it at :math:`0`.

   .. note::
     The ``Function expression`` can be used to establish an even more complex free surface initial geometry.
 For example, one can create a circle of fluid : ``if ( (x^2+y^2)<=(r)^2 ,1,0)``